Rate of COVID-19 tests returning positive steadily declining; single-day increases fluctuate - Salisbury Post

 By contrast, Cabarrus County has reported 4,254 cases since March, with about 9% of those currently active.

-Hospitalizations in Rowan County improved on Thursday and are now at 17.
+Hospitalizations among Rowan County residents improved on Thursday and are now at 17.
 While that data is updated daily, the number of hospital beds and ventilators used for COVID-19 patients is reported weekly from local hospitals.
 Thursday’s update showed 55 of the 106 available hospital beds are being used for patients, while no ventilators are currently in use.
 Those beds can include residents from other counties who seek care here in Rowan.

 Deaths remain at 105, with all but 35 among local congregate care facilities.
 That puts Rowan County within the top five for most reported COVID-19 deaths.
-Nine local facilities are currently experiencing outbreaks, which includes 43 active cases at Piedmont Correctional Institute; 93 cases at Trinity Oaks Health and Rehab; 55 cases at Liberty Commons; 53 cases at Autumn Care and 45 cases at Accordius Health, according to state data.
+Nine local facilities are currently experiencing outbreaks, which includes 72 cases at Piedmont Correctional Institute; 93 cases at Trinity Oaks Health and Rehab; 55 cases at Liberty Commons; 53 cases at Autumn Care and 45 cases at Accordius Health, according to state data.
 Other outbreaks include fewer than 10 cases at Big Elm Rehabilitation and Living Center, Compass Health, Elmcroft and the Citadel.

 With 427 active cases, health official says COVID-19’s threat in Rowan remains steady